 - The Weathered Gate: You can find hooked and braided rugs and punched tin lanterns on this website.
 There are plenty of cottage styled home accents for any primitive enthusiast to feel right at home.

-- Traditional Folkart: The works of modern day artists who carry on the traditions of past generations are featured throughout this website.
+- Etsy: The works of modern day artists who carry on the traditions and Americana designs of past generations are featured throughout this website.
 Some of the wood carvings you'll find include duck decoys and pipe boxes.
 You may have a difficult time choosing just a few baskets from Appalachian, Indian, Nantucket and other styles to set on your distressed wood kitchen table.